jonathanmli/Avalon-LLM/AgentBench/README.md

 Based on **AgentBench**, we implement AvalonBench, which extends **AgentBench** to support **multi-agent** game play of Avalon.

 The specific code for our task can found in `../Avalon/avalon_task/`.
 Code for the agents are shown in `../Avalon/avalon_agent/`.
 If you are familiar with **AgentBench**, you can also find the code in their corresponding positions in **AgentBench**.
+Specifically, prompts that we use can be found in `../Avalon/avalon_task/prompts.py` and `../Avalon/avalon_task/task.py`.
+You can also change the prompts in config files in `configs/avalon_experiment/*.yaml`.